rgsommer777/06-Homework/README.md

 # 06 Server-Side APIs: Weather Dashboard

-An interactive weather dashboard app designed for travellers who want to see teh weather outlook for multiple cities.
+An interactive weather dashboard app designed for travellers who want to see the weather outlook for multiple cities.
 Utilizing the OpenWeather API, the app retieves weather data for any city the traveller enters into the search box.

 ## Features